A/Prof David Pryor

 Associate Professor Pryor completed his medical degree with honours at the University of Queensland in 2001 and was awarded his fellowship of the Royal Australian and New Zealand College of Radiologists (RANZCR), Faculty of Radiation Oncology, in 2011.

-He is the Deputy Director of Radiation Oncology and Director of Training in Radiation Oncology at the Princess Alexandra Hospital, (Ipswich Road Campus), an Adjunct Associate Professor with the Australian Prostate Cancer Research Centre, Queensland University of Technology (QUT) and a Senior Lecturer with the School of Medicine, University of Queensland.
-Dr Pryor has been an examiner and member of the curriculum development team for the RANZCR Faculty of Radiation Oncology.
+He is an Adjunct Associate Professor with the Queensland University of Technology (QUT) and a Senior Lecturer with the School of Medicine, University of Queensland.
+Dr Pryor has been an examiner and member of the curriculum development team for the RANZCR Faculty of Radiation Oncology and past director of training for the Ipswich Rd campus.

 RESEARCH & PUBLICATIONS

-He has also been actively involved in developing collaborative, multicentre clinical trials evaluating SBRT in the management of prostate, liver, lung, breast and kidney cancers and is the current chair of the Genitourinary Committee of the Trans-Tasman Radiation Oncology collaborative trials group (TROG).
+He has been involved in developing and running a number of collaborative, multicentre clinical trials evaluating SBRT in the management of prostate, kidney and liver cancers and is the past chair of the Genitourinary Working Group of the Trans-Tasman Radiation Oncology collaborative trials group (TROG).

 AWARDS & MEMBERSHIPS

-Associate Professor Pryor sits on a number of state and national scientific advisory and quality improvement committees for prostate cancer, sarcomas and gastrointestinal cancers.
+Associate Professor Pryor is a member of a number of local, state and national scientific advisory and quality improvement committees aimed at improving outcomes for people living with cancer.